Robust Multi-Agent Coordination from CaTL+ Specifications: INTRODUCTION

 CaTL has both qualitative semantics, i.e., a specification is satisfied or violated, and quantitative semantics (known as robustness), which defines how much a specification is satisfied.
 The robustness of CaTL is an integer representing the minimum number of agents that can be removed from (added to) a given team in order to invalidate (satisfy) the given formula.
 Such a robustness metric is discontinuous and cannot represent how strongly each \emph{task} is satisfied.
 In this paper, for the new logic CaTL+, we define two new quantitative semantics, called traditional robustness and exponential robustness.
 Both are continuous with respect to their inputs and can measure how strongly a \emph{task} is satisfied.
+A higher robustness indicates more agents reach the region and stay closer to the center for a longer time.
 Similar to the traditional robustness of STL \cite{donze2010robust}, the new traditional robustness only takes into account the most satisfaction or violation point, and ignores all other points, which is called \emph{masking}.
 The proposed exponential robustness eliminates \emph{masking} by considering all subformulas, all time points and all agents, which makes the control synthesis from CaTL+ easier and the result more robust.
 This new definition also includes a novel robustness for STL, which has the strongest mask-eliminating property in promise of soundness compared with existing STL robustness metrics.

-We also formulate and solve a centralized control synthesis problem from CaTL+ specifications.
-Control synthesis for cLTL~\cite{sahin2017provably}, cLTL+~\cite{sahin2017synchronous}, CaTL~\cite{leahy2021scalable} and STL with integral predicates~\cite{buyukkocak2021planning} are solved in a discrete graph environment using a (mixed) Integer Linear Program (ILP), where the controls are transitions between vertices in a graph.
+We also formulate and solve a centralized control synthesis problem from CaTL+.
+Control synthesis for cLTL~\cite{sahin2017provably}, cLTL+~\cite{sahin2017synchronous}, CaTL~\cite{leahy2021scalable} and STL with integral predicates~\cite{buyukkocak2021planning} are solved in a graph environment using a (mixed) Integer Linear Program (ILP), where the controls are transitions between vertices in a graph.
 In this paper, we consider a continuous workspace shared by all agents.
 Each agent has its own discrete time dynamics with continuous state and control spaces.
-We propose a two-step optimization method: a global optimization followed by a gradient-based local optimization to obtain the controls that maximize CaTL+ robustness.
+We propose a two-step optimization: a global optimization followed by a gradient-based local optimization to obtain the controls that maximize CaTL+ robustness.

 The contribution of this paper is threefold.
 First, we extend CaTL to CaTL+, which is more expressive and works for continuous environments.
 Second, we define two kinds of robustness functions for CaTL+: the traditional and the exponential robustness.
 The latter is differentiable almost everywhere and eliminates masking, which makes it suitable for gradient-based optimization.
 This new definition also includes a novel STL robustness metric.
 Third, we propose a two-step optimization strategy for CaTL+ control synthesis.
 The resulting controls steer the system to satisfy the given specification robustly according to the simulation results.